fireproof-storage/fireproof/README.md

 ## Thanks 🙏

 Fireproof is a synthesis of work done by people in the web community over the years.
 I couldn't even begin to name all the folks who made pivotal contributions.
-Without npm, React, and VScode all this would have taken so much longer.
-But the distinguishing work on immutable datastructures came from the years of consideration IPFS, IPLD, and the Filecoin APIs have enjoyed.
+Without npm, React, and VS Code all this would have taken so much longer.
+The API is inspired by my familiarity with Apache CouchDB, one of the original document databases.
+But the distinguishing work on immutable datastructures came from the years of consideration [IPFS](https://ipfs.tech), [IPLD](https://ipld.io), and the [Filecoin APIs](https://docs.filecoin.io) have enjoyed.

 Thanks to Alan Shaw and Mikeal Rogers without whom this project would have never got started.
 The core Merkle clock is based on [Alan's Pail](https://github.com/alanshaw/pail), and you can see the repository history goes all the way back to work begun as a branch of that repo.
 Mikeal wrote [the prolly trees implementation](https://github.com/mikeal/prolly-trees).

-## Install
+## Quick Start

+Look in the `examples/` directory for projects using the database.
+It's not picky how you use it, but we want to provide convenient jumping off places.
+Think of the examples a great to fork for you next project.

+If are adding Fireproof to an existing page, just install it and [paste the code from the usage example above](#usage) into your app where it will run.

 ```
 npm install @fireproof-storage/fireproof